-This is due to a number of factors, not least uncertainty, to date, as to the value of the Scheme's investments and the position with regard to potential tax charges which may be levied against the Scheme should it be deemed that any unauthorised payments to members occurred.
-More information on the investments has been provided in Dalriada's Announcements to members.
+This is due to a number of factors, not least uncertainty, to date, as to the value of the Scheme's investments, the position with regard to potential tax charges levied against the Scheme, and the extent to which the Scheme might qualify for compensation from the FCF.
+More information on the investments and on the Scheme more generally has been provided in Dalriada's Announcements to members.